Efficient Graph Condensation via Gaussian Process: Related Work

 \textbf{Graph Condensation}.
 Dataset condensation~\cite{wang2018dataset,zhao2020dataset} aims to condense large-scale datasets into smaller synthetic datasets while ensuring comparable model performance.
 The bi-level optimization framework DC~\cite{wang2018dataset} builds on the concept of optimizing image pixels as parameters via gradients~\cite{maclaurin2015gradient}.
 Key evaluation criteria for DC include gradient matching~\cite{zhao2020dataset, zhao2021dataset, lee2022dataset}, feature alignment~\cite{wang2022cafe}, training trajectory matching~\cite{cazenavette2022dataset}, and distribution matching~\cite{zhao2023dataset}.
 Additionally, \cite{nguyen2020dataset} introduced a meta-learning approach for DC, drawing on infinite-width neural network theory~\cite{du2019graph, jacot2018neural, arora2019exact, li2019enhanced}.

-Extending the concept of dataset condensation to graph data, graph condensation encompasses two primary tasks: node-level condensation and graph-level condensation~\cite{jin2021graph, jin2022condensing}.
+Extending the concept of dataset condensation to graph data, graph condensation encompasses two primary tasks: node-level condensation and graph-level condensation~\cite{jin2021graph, jin2022condensing, gao2025graph}.
 Node-level condensation synthesizes a smaller graph with fewer nodes, while graph-level condensation reduces a set of graphs into a smaller, synthetic set.
-Jin et al.~\cite{jin2021graph} were the first to adapt dataset condensation to the graph domain by proposing a bi-level graph condensation method.
+Jin et al.\cite{jin2021graph} were the first to adapt dataset condensation to the graph domain by proposing a bi-level graph condensation method.
 Recent advancements in graph condensation have introduced diverse methodologies, targeting both node-level and graph-level tasks.
-Zheng et al.~\cite{zheng2023structure} proposed a structure-free approach that condenses a graph into node embeddings by employing training trajectory matching.
-Similarly, Liu et al.~\cite{liu2022graph} advanced node-level graph condensation by utilizing receptive field distribution matching.
-Neural tangent kernels have also been explored in this domain; for instance, GC-SNTK~\cite{wang2024fast} leverages the Kernel Ridge Regression framework with a structure-based neural tangent kernel to enhance condensation efficiency.
-Furthermore, Zhang et al.~\cite{zhang2024navigating} introduced a lossless node-level graph condensation method grounded in trajectory matching.
-For graph-level condensation, probabilistic modeling of synthetic graph structures has been investigated.
+Zheng et al.\cite{zheng2023structure} proposed a structure-free approach that condenses a graph into node embeddings by employing training trajectory matching.
+Similarly, Liu et al.\cite{liu2022graph} advanced node-level graph condensation by utilizing receptive field distribution matching. \wl{To enhance the efficiency of graph condensation, Xiao et al.\cite{xiao2024simple} propose the use of a pre-trained Simplified Graph Convolution model.
+This approach aligns condensed and original graphs, achieving up to a tenfold improvement in computational efficiency while preserving performance, and avoiding the introduction of additional parameters.
+In a related development, DisCo~\cite{xiao2025disentangled}, a GNN-free graph condensation framework, decouples node and edge condensation into two independent stages, facilitating computational acceleration while achieving accuracy comparable to GNN-based methods.} Neural tangent kernels have also been explored in this domain; for instance, GC-SNTK~\cite{wang2024fast} leverages the Kernel Ridge Regression framework with a structure-based neural tangent kernel to enhance condensation efficiency. \wl{Gao et al.\cite{gao2025rethinking} propose a training-free framework that simplifies graph condensation into a clustering-based class-to-node partition problem.} Furthermore, Zhang et al.\cite{zhang2024navigating} introduce a lossless node-level graph condensation method grounded in trajectory matching.
+For graph-level condensation, probabilistic modeling of synthetic graph structures is investigated.
 DosCond~\cite{jin2022condensing} employs a probabilistic approach to model the discrete structure of graphs.
 In addition, Kernel Ridge Regression-based techniques have been applied to this task.
 The KiDD method~\cite{xu2023kernel} utilizes the KRR framework to condense entire graph-level datasets effectively.